AndyLang81/Portfolio-Project-1---HTML-CSS-Essentials/README.md

 The main ones were the text on the hero image causing the rest of the content to shrink on smaller screen sizes.
 I solved it by going over each section with Chrome dev tools to find the width of each object from top to bottom, finally identifying the issue and then reworking my media queries to correctly scale the text to fit within all screen sizes.

 Another bug was after using https://codebeautify.org/ to re-format the style.css, which essentially condensed it to the point of breaking by rearranging and merging rules.
-Ultimately, I resorted to taking my last comitted css from the working live site via my GitHub-repository and re-inserting the functional code and condensing it by hand.
+Ultimately, I resorted to taking my last committed css from the working live site via my GitHub-repository and re-inserting the functional code and condensing it by hand.

 One issue I cannot get rid of is that the frameborder on the iframe causes (border x2 px) horizontal scroll, but if I don't remove it, the validator is causing issues, and it doesn't seem to work in the css.

 ## IDE

-All coding has been done in CodeAnywere and committed to the GitHub-respository.
+All coding has been done in CodeAnywere and committed to the GitHub-repository.

 ## Credits:

 Code:
-Favicons and Social Media link icons from Fontawesome is a reuse from Code Insititutes Love Running-project.
+Favicons and Social Media link icons from Fontawesome is a reuse from Code Institute’s Love Running project.

-Contact page: The idea to the contact page, although it has different content, layout and picture, is reused from Code Insititutes Love Running-project.
+Contact page: The idea to the contact page, although it has different content, layout and picture, is reused from Code Institute’s Love Running project.

 Thanks to my mentor Rohit for good guidance.

-All skills are acquired by Code Institutes HTML bascis.
+All skills are acquired by Code Institutes HTML basics.

 ## Content:
 Filler text for About Us, Trainers and Types of Yoga is AI generated as the project is fictive.

 Text for categories, nav links, headings are written by the developer.

 ## Media sources